zilishen/documentation/content/nms/nim/about/templates/config-templates.md

 1. **Individual NGINX instance**: Targets a single server, allowing for precise configuration updates or replacements.

-2. **Instance Group**: A collection of NGINX instances managed as a single group.
+2. **Instance group**: A collection of NGINX instances managed as a single group.
 Applying a template to an instance group ensures uniform configuration across all its servers.

 3. **Staged config**: A staging area for configurations before deployment, allowing for testing and validation to minimize potential disruptions upon live deployment.